szenergy/human_interface_controllers/README.md

 To use this software, install the following prerequisites:
 - libncurses (sudo apt install libncurses-dev)

+If you require game-like keyboard control:
+- libsdl2-dev

 # Getting started

 ## Keyboard controller